needle-tools/custom-timeline-editor/README.md

 including visual tools and a modular tooling system to creatively manipulate your data
 for use as input of generative animation and more*

+Some examples for getting started can be found in [the playground repository](https://github.com/needle-tools/custom-timeline-playground)

 https://user-images.githubusercontent.com/5083203/180649590-dbba6339-95a7-4f47-a475-72e630d6c3f5.mp4